Top Dating Tips for Widows & Widowers

 Dating tips for widows & widowers

-As a widow, being invited out to dinner, the theatre or cinema, etc. could be an aspect of being single that you dread rather than look forward to.
-No matter how much your friends and family might try to include you and make you feel comfortable, if you’ve been used to having a partner at your side, it’s likely you’ll miss that companionship and feel out of place in mixed company.
+As a widow or widower, being invited out to dinner, the theatre or cinema, etc. could be an aspect of being single that you dread rather than look forward to.
+No matter how much your friends and family might try to include you and make you feel comfortable, if you’ve been used to having a partner at your side, it’s likely you’ll miss their companionship and feel out of place in mixed company.

-With this in mind there may come a time when you’ll want to actively seek out someone with whom you can share your life with again, and having had over a decade of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.
+With this in mind, there may come a time when you’ll want to actively seek out someone to share your life with again.
+Having had over fifteen years of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.

-Read below for our top ten tips for widows starting to date:
+That said, here are our top ten tips for widows and widowers wanting to date again:

 Also, make sure it’s your decision.
-It may be that there are people close to you who think it would be a good idea for you to start dating, but this may not be the right move for you at this moment in time.
-This being the case let them know you’ll consider this option when the time is right, but currently, you’re comfortable being single.
+It may be that there are people close to you who think it would be a good idea for you to start dating.
+But this may not be the right move for you at this moment in time.
+This being the case, let them know you’ll consider this option when the time is right, but currently, you’re comfortable remaining single.